Banking, Finance & Insurance Syllabus 2025: Check Semester-wise Syllabus & Subjects

 Banking Syllabus: Top Entrance Exams

-The recruitment in the banking sector takes place through various online and offline examinations like IBPS PO, IBPS Clerk, SBI PO, SBI Clerk, RBI Assistant, etc. The bank exam syllabus is different for prelims and mains exams.
-The preliminary phase is qualifying in nature, and the selection is based on the marks obtained in the mains examination and interview marks, if any.
-Majorly, banking exams are conducted by SBI, RBI, and IBPS.
-Candidates appearing for any bank exams must be well-versed with the bank exam syllabus for PO, Clerk, and SO posts as given below.
+The recruitment in the banking sector takes place through various online and offline exams like IBPS PO, IBPS Clerk, SBI PO, SBI Clerk, RBI Assistant, etc. The bank exam syllabus is different for prelims and mains exams.
+The preliminary phase is qualifying in nature and the selection is based on the marks you get in the mains examination and interview, if any.
+Mostly, banking exams are conducted by SBI, RBI, and IBPS.
+If you are appearing for any bank exams, you must be well-versed with the bank exam syllabus for PO, Clerk, and SO posts as given below.

 IBPS PO Prelims Syllabus

 The IBPS Prelims Exam is conducted online comprising of three sections: Quantitative Aptitude, Reasoning, and English Language and carrying a total of 100 marks.
-Students can check the prelims syllabus below:
+You can check the prelims syllabus below:

 IBPS PO Prelims Syllabus - Quantitative Aptitude |